-The Labour Migration Branch has the primary responsibility within the Office for the formulation and implementation of the Organization's policies and decisions concerning migrant workers, and substantially contributes to work globally on refugees, as well as for the design, the implementation and the evaluation of national migration and mobility policies.
+The Labour Migration Branch has the primary responsibility within the Office for the formulation and implementation of the Organization's policies and decisions concerning migrant workers, and substantially contributes to work globally on refugees, as well as for the design, the implementation and the evaluation of national migration policies.
 These are carried out in accordance with the ILO Multilateral Framework on Labour Migration, the provisions of Conventions Nos 97, 143, Recommendations Nos 86 and 151, and of other relevant international labour standards.

 Climate change and environmental disasters increasingly induce different forms of mobility as people seek safety and protection, decent work and better livelihoods, sometimes exposing them to increased risks of trafficking and exploitation.
-Migrant workers with relevant skills are increasingly sought to help support just transitions to green economies.
+Coherence between labour mobility and migration and just transitions to green economies are increasingly relevant.
 These situations challenge the international community to respond to these movements, as well as the significant socio-economic consequences on host and transit countries.

-Key elements in addressing the drivers of growing migration, both regular and irregular, and the increasing scale, duration and complexity of forced displacement require the international community to invest in the creation of environments conducive to well-functioning labour markets and labour market institutions that can increase economic productivity, better address labour market needs through just transitions to decent and green jobs, and lead to more inclusive and effective social protection systems and social justice for all in countries of origin and destination.
+Key elements in addressing the drivers of growing migration, both regular and irregular, and the increasing scale, duration and complexity of forced displacement require the international community to invest in the creation of environments conducive to well-functioning labour markets and labour market institutions that can increase economic productivity, better address labour market needs through just transitions to decent green jobs, and lead to more inclusive and effective social protection systems and social justice for all in countries of origin and destination.

-The importance given to this issue has grown substantially, and is now increasingly addressed in international processes addressing climate change, including the UN Framework Convention on Climate Change and the Global Compact for Safe, Orderly and Regular Migration.
-The ILO has been called upon by its constituents to "formulate coherent just transition frameworks for labour mobility schemes that advance decent work, skills mobility and development, and poverty reduction with special consideration given to least developed countries and small island developing States"

-In line with this mandate, the ILO's work in climate-related migration related situations focuses on addressing the socio-economic needs and expectations of those affected, whether they are migrating in to build resilience, in anticipation or as a result of climate impacts, or through planned relocation.
-This work includes supporting mobile populations and host countries and communities in support of the Humanitarian-Development and Peace Nexus, applying its international Labour Standards and the decent work agenda, underpinned by the ILO Guiding Principles on Access of Refugees and other Forcibly Displaced Persons to Labour Markets and ILO Recommendation No. 205 on Employment and Decent Work for Peace and Resilience (2017).
+The importance of this issue has grown substantially, and is now increasingly addressed in international processes addressing climate change, including the UN Framework Convention on Climate Change and the Global Compact for Safe, Orderly and Regular Migration.
+The ILO has been called upon by its constituents to "formulate coherent just transition frameworks for labour mobility schemes that advance decent work, skills mobility and development, and poverty reduction with special consideration given to least developed countries and small island developing States" In line with this mandate, the ILO's work in the labour dimensions of human mobility related to climate change focuses on addressing the socio-economic needs and expectations of those affected, whether they are migrating to build resilience, in anticipation or as a result of climate impacts, or through planned relocation, or are otherwise affected by climate-related mobility.
+This work includes supporting mobile populations, populations who are involuntarily immobile, and host countries and communities in support of the Humanitarian-Development and Peace Nexus, applying its international Labour Standards and the decent work agenda, underpinned by the ILO Guiding Principles on Access of Refugees and other Forcibly Displaced Persons to Labour Markets and ILO Recommendation No. 205 on Employment and Decent Work for Peace and Resilience (2017).
 ILO co-leads the UN Network on Migration Workstream on Climate Change, the GCM and the Paris Agreement, and is a member of the UNFCCC Task Force on Displacement.